Medical Scribe Jobs (Work at Home) – What To Know

 2 – ProScribe

 This company requires at minimum a high school diploma.
 College sophomore status or higher is preferred.
-They also prefer if you're on a Pre-health career track with the ability to demonstrate knowledge of medical terminology and human anatomy.
-The openings appear to be limited to specific US states.
-The job page has some scribe openings that say “virtual,” although the descriptions appear to be identical to the non-virtual scribe jobs.
+They also prefer candidates on a pre-health career track with the ability to demonstrate knowledge of medical terminology and human anatomy.
+Openings appear to be limited to specific U.S. states.

 Go here to apply at ProScribe.